san-thang/EE-201/aboutMe/README.md

 ## Intro
 Hey! :smile: <br>
-I'm Sanda.
-I'm in my 3rd year
+I'm Sanda and I'm in my 3rd, exploring the embedded systems and computer architecture pathway within ECE.
+Even though this class is a requirement core class, I am looking forward in learning how to program arduino, soldering PCB, and designing a 3 D printed object! <br>